 • Your tyres will also tell you when they’re losing grip.
 If you’re driving along and the steering starts to feel lighter than it did before, the chances are that’s because the co-efficient of friction has changed: in English, your tyres aren’t gripping as well as they were.
 This could be due to a number of factors such as black ice, a wet road, spilled diesel, or simply excess speed.
 No matter what the cause, they’re warning you to slow down (gently and progressively and without braking, which could trigger a full-blown skid) before you have an accident.

 Planning a long journey?
 Read our guide to driving long distances.

 Warning lights and symbols

-- Your car will struggle going up hills compared to running on the level as the engine fights gravity.
+• Your car will struggle going up hills compared to running on the level because the engine fights gravity.
 Your instinct will be to accelerate a little to maintain a constant cruising speed.
 However, if you listen to the engine and maintain a constant throttle angle, you might bleed a little speed off but you’ll save a fortune at the petrol pumps.

 Read our eight simple tips for driving economically